Chapter 8 Making maps with R

 Inset maps are also used to create one map of non-contiguous areas.

-It is very important to find the best projection for each individual inset in these type of cases (see section 5.2 to learn more).
+It is very important to find the best projection for each individual inset in these types of cases (see Chapter 6 to learn more).

 We can use US National Atlas Equal Area for the map of the contiguous United States by putting its EPSG code in the